GDPR – Data Breach requirements and notification regimes

-The EU General Data Protection Regulation imposes a data breach regime on all data controllers and processors handling personal data.
+The EU General Data Protection Regulation (GDPR) imposes a data breach regime on all data controllers and processors handling personal data.
 This requires organisations to ensure data is adequately protected against loss, theft, unauthorised access etc. Data processors are obliged to report personal data breaches to controllers, and in turn controllers need to be prepared to comply with the personal data breach notification rules.

 These require the following: